roualdes/bridgestan/docs/internals/details.rst

 --------------------------------

-The log density function provided by a Stan model has the ability drop additive constants from the calculation.
+The log density function provided by a Stan model has the ability to drop additive constants from the calculation.
 This is indicated by the ``propto`` ("``prop``\ortional  ``to``") argument to function.